rabbitmq/rabbitmq-tutorials/rust/README.md

 The examples use [lapin](https://github.com/sozu-proxy/lapin) client library.

-To successfully use the examples you will need a running RabbitMQ server.
+You should have a RabbitMQ server running on default port.

 ## Requirements